themanyone/FindAImage/README.md

 ## Bonus Chat

 After you get bored making captions for images, try out `aichat.py`.
-It starts a chat server so anyone on your wifi can select and chat with images using a variety of local LLMs.
+It starts a chat server so anyone on your wifi can select and chat with local LLMs, upload images (for models that support them), read and translate text in the images, or ask questions about them.

 ![chat](chat.png)